Get assistance with cleanup

 Contact your insurance provider before you begin cleanup to learn of requirements they may have for reimbursement.

 Contact your county or city code enforcement agency to determine their cleanup requirements for new construction permits.

 Determine if the ash and debris contain asbestos.
 Many homes and buildings have materials with asbestos.
 State rules govern various aspects of managing and removing asbestos.
 You can hire an accredited inspector to survey your property for asbestos-containing materials, or you can presume that all debris and ash contain asbestos.
 DEQ strongly recommends hiring a licensed abatement contractor to perform any abatement activities.
 Asbestos is a known carcinogen and there is no known safe level of exposure.
-Refer to guidance on DEQ's asbestos webpage or contact DEQ prior to starting any ash or debris cleanup activities.
+Refer to guidance in DEQ's Asbestos in Wildfire Ash and Debris fact sheet or contact DEQ prior to starting any ash or debris cleanup activities.